15 Tips for Cooking Thanksgiving While Camping

 When you’re at the campsite, be sure to delegate tasks like cutting vegetables, splitting wood, tending to a pot, or making cocktails.

-Wherever you can, encourage crowd participation.
+Encourage crowd participation wherever you can.
 People naturally want to help out while cooking, so let them be a part of the process!

 Michael crouched next to a campfire stirring food in a Dutch oven